chriskaschner/MRP-Consumer/README.md

 # MRP-Consumer
 A ridiculously simple Flask app to consume MRPEasy API calls and format for Google Sheets import.
-Uses `.env` for config and `pipenv`
+Uses `.env` for config and `pipenv`.
+[Here's a great tutorial](https://robots.thoughtbot.com/how-to-manage-your-python-projects-with-pipenv) for pipenv.

 ## Install
 - Clone repo